You Me Her

 Shows Like You Me Her

-If you enjoyed watching You Me Her, you will also love watching those shows!
+If you liked You Me Her, you will also enjoy watching the following series!

 Directed by Joe Swanberg, the show is an anthropology comedy that focuses on a different Chicago couple or character in each episode and explores the struggles they face while trying to find love and happiness in a modern world.
 The show covers a wide range of relationships and tackles everything from open marriage to lesbian relationships and various different forms of love in between.